machinetranslate/machinetranslate.org/concepts/language-model.md

 # Language model

-A language model takes text input (usually a history) and outputs the next word or character.
+A language model takes text input (usually the already written text, called history) and outputs the next word or character.

 Example:
 - input: `the man is riding a ___`
 - output: `bike` 40%, `car`: 30%, `scooter`: 10%, `blue`: 0.5%, ...

-In this example, the word `bike` has a 40% probability of being the continuation and is the most likely.
+In this example, the word `bike` has a 40% probability of being the next word and is the most likely.

 ## Decoding